 The Child Care Project was founded with a small primary school in 2013 by Jimmy Godfrey Mpungu.
 He and his sister, Ester, had decided to continue the work of their grandmother, who had taken care of orphans and disadvantaged children in Uganda for more than 50 years.
 We support children and their families with free basic health care, education, clothing, and meals as well as helping single mothers and children with handicaps.
 Most of our work is carried out by volunteers.

 The Child Care Project consists of two active teams.
 One directly on the ground in Uganda and one in Heidelberg, Germany.
 The team in Germany tries to collect the financial means for the various projects and to win new supporters.

-The CCP’s board of directors runs the Child Care Project from Germany and is in constant contact with Ester, the headmistress of the CCP school in Inganga.
+The CCP’s board of directors runs the Child Care Project from Germany and is in constant contact with the teams in Uganda.

 The project’s founder

-Jimmy Godfrey Mpungu founded the individual projects of the Child Care Project e.V. in October 2013 in the regions of Iganga and Buwama, with help from his sister Ester.
-These are small scale projects under development, driven by Jim and Ester’s longstanding vision of helping the community of their early childhood.
+Jimmy Godfrey Mpungu founded the individual projects of the Child Care Project e.V. in October 2013 in the regions of Iganga and Mpigi, with help from his sister Esther and many others in Uganda.
+CCP is a small scale project, driven by Mr. Mpungu and his friends in Germany and many who have had longstanding vision of helping the community of their early childhood.

 Short biography of the founder